Snapchat/KeyDB-docs/docs/intro.md

 If you are new to KeyDB check out our [recommended reading](/docs/#recommended-reading).

-> **KeyDB is a high performance database used at Snap, and powerful drop-in alternative to Redis.
+> **KeyDB is a high performance database used at Snap, and a powerful drop-in alternative to Redis.
 While many databases keep the best features locked in their paid offerings, KeyDB is fully open source.
 This best enables Snap & the community to collaborate and benefit together in the projects development.**

 ## Download & Build Options